History of Musical Film

 And then, when everyone in show business assumed that traditional screen musicals were a lost cause, along came the knockout screen version of John Kander and Fred Ebb's long-running Broadway hit Chicago (2002).
 This project had been bouncing around for more than 25 years before making it to final production.
 Broadway director-choreographer Rob Marshall's first feature film blended theatrical know-how with a socko cinematic approach, placing most of the musical numbers in a leading character's imagination.

 The result was that rarest of accomplishments, a film adaptation that improved on the original stage version.
 Catherine Zeta-Jones, Renee Zellweger and Richard Gere sang and danced the lead roles with genuine flair, and rap star Queen Latifa delivered a sizzling performance as the conniving prison matron.
 Critics raved, and musical lovers reveled in the kind of gleeful, shameless musical film few thought they would ever see again.
-Strong box office and six Academy Awards (including the first "Best Picture" award to go to a musical in 35 years) made it clear that quality musical films had commercial and artistic potential.
+Chicago garnered six Academy Awards, including the first "Best Picture" award to go to a musical in 35 years.
+Produced for an incredibly cost conscious $45 million, it's initial release grossed more than $300 million worldwide, making it clear that quality musical films still had tremendous commercial and artistic potential.
 The question was, would the decision makers in Hollywood get the message?

 A series of small independent productions tried to prove that original screen musicals were still viable.
 At the head of the short list was Camp (2003), a touching yet hilarious look at teen egos and hormones clashing at a performing arts summer camp exploded with wit and talent, wining rave reviews across the country.
 The lion's share of the credit went to director/screenwriter Todd Graff, who based the film on his own experiences at such a camp.
 Some of the score was taken from old stage hits, but there were fine new numbers too, and the screenplay was 100% original.
 The live-action musical film, dismissed as a dead genre when the new century began, was alive and singing again